Mathematics Education Workshop Series

 Several professional national groups, National Mathematics Advisory Panel and the Institute for Educational Sciences, in particular,have concluded that all students can learn mathematics and most can succeed through Algebra 2.
 However,the abstractness and complexity of algebraic concepts and missing precursor skills and understandings, such as number conceptualization, arithmetic facts, place value, fractions,and integers maybe overwhelming to many students and teachers.

 Being proficient at arithmetic is certainly a great asset when we reach algebra; however, how we achieve that proficiency can also matter a great deal.
 According to the Common Core State Standards in Mathematics (CCSSM), the criteria for mastery of arithmetic for early elementary grades are specific: students should have (a) an understanding that includes efficient and effective strategies, (b) fluency, and (c) the ability to apply the content.
 These competencies will ensure strong, secure, and developmentally appropriate foundations for the algebra that the students will learn later.
 The development of those foundations is assured if we implement the Standards of Mathematics Practices (SMP) along with the CCSSM content standards.

 In these workshops, Professor Sharma will provide strategies, understanding, and pedagogies that can help teachers achieve these goals.

 **13 PDP’s are available through the Massachusetts Department of Elementary and Secondary Education for participants who complete a minimum of two workshops together with a two page reflection paper on cognitive development.**

-All workshops are held from 8:30am-3:00pm.
+All workshops are held on campus from 8:30am-3:00pm.
 For more information, contact Paula Hogard, Director of Continuing Professional Education and Workforce Development, at firstname.lastname@example.org or 508.626.4034.